if (arr<:0:> not_eq 0 and not false)

-The line of code in the heading is actually C++.
+This line of code is actually C++.
 I recently noticed a small section called Alternative tokens in the standard (it’s 2.6, for the curious) which allows this sort of shenanigans.

 The following code will probably look slightly alien to you, like a weird C++ knockoff, but it’s a standard conforming C++ program: